-- 1. Remove the protective coating from the end of the fan shaft and assure that it is free of nicks and burrs. - 2.
-Check fan and motor shafts for parallel and angular alignment. - 3.
+- 1. Remove the protective coating from the end of the fan shaft and assure that it is free of nicks and burrs. - Check fan and motor shafts for parallel and angular alignment. - 3.
 Slide sheaves on shafts.
-Do not drive sheaves on as this may result in bearing damage. - 4.
-Align fan and motor sheaves with a straight-edge or string and tighten.
+Do not drive sheaves on as this may result in bearing damage.

-- Place belts over sheaves.
+- 4. Align fan and motor sheaves with a straight-edge or string and tighten. - 5.
+Place belts over sheaves.
 Do not pry or force belts, as this could result in damage to the cords in the belts. - 6.
 With the fan off, adjust the belt tension by moving the motor base.
-(See belt tensioning procedures in the Routine Maintenance section of this manual).
+(See Fan Belts for more information).
 When in operation, the tight side of the belts should be in a straight line from sheave to sheave with a slight bow on the slack side.